Sevilla’s Favorite Virgin

 By Rick Steves

 The three-ton float that carries Jesus is slathered in gold leaf, and shows a commotion of figures acting out the sentencing of Christ (who's placed in the front of this crowd).
 Pontius Pilate is about to wash his hands.
 Pilate's wife cries as a man reads the death sentence.
-While pious Sevillan women wail in the streets, relays of 48 men carry this — only their feet showing under the drapes — as they shuffle through the streets from midnight to 14:00 every Good Friday.
+While pious Sevillan women wail in the streets, relays of 48 men carry this float — with only their feet showing under the drapes — as they shuffle through the streets from midnight to 2 p.m. every Good Friday.

-Outside, notice the best surviving bit of Sevilla's old walls.
+Outside the church you can see the best surviving bit of Sevilla's old walls.
 Originally Roman, what remains today is 12th-century Moorish, a reminder that for centuries Sevilla was the capital of the Moorish kingdom in Iberia.
 And yes, it's from this city that a local dance band (Los del Río) changed the world by giving us "The Macarena."